 According to Monash University, white, red, and sparkling wines are all low FODMAP in servings of 1 glass (150 ml) per sitting.
 Heads up, some people react to the carbonation in sparkling drinks, so make sure you test them out at home first!

 Steer clear of dessert wines like sherry, port, and ice wines, as these after-dinner treats contain high amounts of fructose.

 Monash has also determined beer is low FODMAP in servings of 1 can (375 ml) per sitting.
 While beer is technically made from high FODMAP ingredients like barley and wheat, the yeast break down the fructans in the grains during the fermentation process.
 By the time the grains have turned into beer, they're low FODMAP (yay!).

 If you have celiac disease, remember, fermentation does not impact the protein gluten.
 So you'll need to stick to certified gluten-free beers.

 Steer clear of ciders during the first and second phases of the low FODMAP program, as Monash hasn't tested these yet.
 Hard ciders are typically made by fermenting fruits like apples, pears, and assorted berries.
 But, unlike their cousin beer, the polyols in these fruits (like glycerol, hexanol, mannitol, and inositol) may not be broken down enough during the fermentation process to make cider low FODMAP.

 Which spirits are low FODMAP?

-According to Monash, gin, whisky, and vodka are low FODMAP in servings of 1 shot (30 ml) per sitting.
-While rum tested high FODMAP and poor old tequila is still waiting to be tested.
+According to Monash, gin, vodka, whisky, tequila, and brandy are low FODMAP in servings of 1 shot (30 ml) per sitting.

 Heads up, if spirits are your jam, there are a few things you'll need to think about before you hit the holiday bar cart!